Worcester (UK Parliament constituency): Boundaries

 1918–1950: The County Borough of Worcester.

 1950–1983: The County Borough of Worcester, the Borough of Droitwich, and the Rural District of Droitwich.

 1983–1997: The City of Worcester, and the District of Wychavon wards of Drakes Broughton, Inkberrow, Lenches, Pinvin, Spetchley, and Upton Snodsbury.

 1997–present: The City of Worcester.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 The constituency covers the city of Worcester, with (since the 1997 redistribution) exactly the same boundaries as the city.
 It borders the Mid Worcestershire constituency to the east, and West Worcestershire to the west.

 History

 A safe Conservative seat for many years (the Conservatives even narrowly held the seat in the 1945 Labour landslide), Worcester was represented by the high-profile Conservative cabinet minister Peter Walker for three decades, from a by-election in 1961 until he stood down in 1992.
 Peter Luff held the seat for the Conservatives until 1997, when he moved to the redrawn Mid Worcestershire constituency.

-Michael Foster of the Labour Party gained the seat at the 1997 general election.
+Mike Foster of the Labour Party gained the seat at the 1997 general election.
 This can be put down to a combination of Labour's landslide victory nationally, but also to the fact that boundary changes meant the constituency was now solely an urban area, rather than also containing much of the surrounding countryside.

 Peter Walker's son, Robin Walker, was elected as the Conservative MP at the 2010 general election.
 The constituency is marginal and was selected as a "target" by the Labour Party in 1997, and by the Conservative Party in 2010.
+Robin Walker announced in March 2023 that he would not seek reelection and stood down from parliament at the dissolution in advance of the 2024 United Kingdom general election, when it was gained by Labour's Tom Collins.

 Many political commentators and journalists look on Worcester as having the demographic statistics which most closely mirror those in the United Kingdom as a whole.
 As such the term "Worcester woman" has come into use as a description for a typical swing voter.